facebookarchive/caffe2/_docs/getting-started/centos.md

 This image doesn't come with cuDNN, however Caffe2 requires it.
 Here we're downloading the files, extracting them, and copying them into existing folders where CUDA is currently installed.

+**Note: recent developments indicate that you should try to upgrade to CUDA 8 and cuDNN 6, however these instructions provide a working build with v7.5 and cuDNN 5.1.**

 ```
 wget http://developer.download.nvidia.com/compute/redist/cudnn/v5.1/cudnn-7.5-linux-x64-v5.1.tgz
 tar xfvz cudnn-7.5-linux-x64-v5.1.tgz